Pedagogical Approaches and EP Humanities

 Different Types of EP Assessment

-For a guide on all the different types of assessments EP offers click here.
+Learn about the different types of assessments in-depth here.

 Pre- and Post- Testing